Gold Coast Holistic Dental Care

 3. Balance Hormones

 In a 2014 study, researchers found clary sage oil effectively improved thyroid hormone levels (6).
-As well, they found clary sage oil had a significant anti-depressant effect.
-Thereby, it improved the mood of participants in the study.
+They also found that clary sage oil had a significant anti-depressant effect.
+This improved the mood of the participants in the study.
 For the utmost effect, inhale clary sage oil to help balance hormones.

 4. Boost Immunity